 SMEs are often working with limited budgets and don’t necessarily have sufficient funds for multiple versions of the latest equipment.
 Optimizing the use of the available instruments is therefore essential.
 Online lab instrument booking systems like Clustermarket allow users to book machines remotely, enabling the team to plan their experiments around equipment availability and increase productivity.
 This also helps labs operate in a more flexible way and limits the number of people on site, particularly important when safely returning to the lab.

-Not only do these systems facilitate booking and maximize equipment usage, they can also be used to rent out available equipment to other users in nearby labs.
+Not only do these systems facilitate lab instrument booking and maximize equipment usage, they can also be used to rent out available equipment to other users in nearby labs.
 With many SME research companies located in science parks and hubs, being able to access the equipment of surrounding groups can save you time and money, and even help cover the costs of these instruments by charging out their external use.

 “GE Life Sciences has a technology lab within The Stevenage Bioscience Catalyst, and we have recently implemented Clustermarket as a solution to book the instruments that are shared across our both internal company users and the external stakeholders – the local tenants.
 It was a seamless implementation and move across from our old WOW.
 The online system has very easy features to use and the Clustermarket team are always very quick to support.
 A great improvement on our old way of reserving systems.”